inveniosoftware/docs-invenio-rdm/docs/customize/emails.md

 ## Adding Credentials

-You can add your credentials for sending emails in `invenio.cfg`.
+You can add your credentials for sending emails for account-related tasks in `invenio.cfg`.
 For example:

 ``` python
 SECURITY_EMAIL_SENDER = "reasearchdata@my-university.com"